 When do Japan’s food import regulations require quarantine?

-Whenever importing agricultural or livestock products, importers should go through a prior consultation with the Animal Quarantine Service or the Plant Protection Station (both under the Ministry of Agriculture, Forestry and Fisheries’ authority) to determine whether a quarantine and inspection will be required.
+When importing agricultural or livestock products, importers should go through prior consultation with the Animal Quarantine Service or the Plant Protection Station.
+Both are under the Ministry of Agriculture, Forestry and Fisheries’ authority.
+Quarantine and inspection will be required.

-While a cargo inspection isn’t always required, the quarantine station inspectors may, based on the import notification and product classification, conduct an inspection.
+A cargo inspection isn’t always required.
+But the quarantine station inspectors may conduct an inspection based on the import notification and product classification.

 What is the purpose of the inspection?